Guidance on completion of a CPRD Research Data Governance (RDG) Application

 INFORMATION ON DATA

-Primary care data collected by the CPRD can be linked to a number of other patient level datasets, (including Hospital Episode Statistics, Office of National Statistic mortality data, Cancer Registry etc...) and is only available for English practices that have consented to participate in the linkage scheme.
+Primary care data collected by the CPRD are linked to several other patient and area level datasets, including Hospital Episode Statistics, Office of National Statistic mortality data, Cancer Registry data, Index of Multiple Deprivation data etc., for patients at English practices where the practices have consented to participate in the linkage scheme.

 If you have any questions about accessing linked data, please contact CPRD Enquiries (enquiries@cprd.com).

 Vision and EMIS are different clinical software systems used by general practices in the United Kingdom primary care setting.
-CPRD has historically collected data from Vision primary care practices, which is referred to as the GOLD primary care data.
-More recently, CPRD has been able to release data collected via the EMIS software system under the CPRD Aurum primary care data.
+CPRD has historically collected data from Vision primary care practices, which is referred to as the CPRD GOLD primary care data.
+CPRD also collects data via the EMIS software system under the CPRD Aurum primary care data.

-Where access to the linked data sources below is requested, at least one applicant named on the CPRD RDG application form must have discussed the linkage with a member of the CPRD Research Team (enquiries@cprd.com), prior to submission of the RDG application:
+Where access to the linked data sources below is requested, at least one applicant named on the CPRD RDG application form must discuss the linkage with a member of the CPRD Research Team (enquiries@cprd.com), prior to submission of the RDG application:

 • NCRAS Systemic Anti-Cancer Treatment (SACT) data